GasLockR/Overview/README.md

 We believe that our product's versatility and adaptability will appeal to users who recognize the growing importance of Layer-2 solutions and the increasing demand for tools that facilitate efficient, secure, and cost-effective transactions within the Ethereum network.

-We build the website...

-In the smart contract, we...
+## Features

+1. Different types of insurances services.

+2. Advanced financial derivative products specifically targeting gas price fluctuations.

+3. Real-time calculated premium rate.

+4. Intuitive line chart for available maximum coverage.

-We aim to use Axiom as ZK proof for historical gas price...
+5. Aim to use Axiom as ZK proof for historical gas price.

-For the options products, we made the pricing model based on EIP1559...
+6. Pricing model..